Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 224.  ### Question224
 What is the usual comparison of Product Backlog Items average size in the Product Backlog and Sprint Backlog?

-- [ ] Product Backlog Items in the Product Backlog are usually smaller than the Sprint Backlog
+- [ ] Product Backlog Items in the Product Backlog are usually smaller than the Sprint Backlog.
-- [ ] Product Backlog Items in the Product Backlog are usually larger than the Sprint Backlog
+- [ ] Product Backlog Items in the Product Backlog are usually larger than the Sprint Backlog.
-- [ ] Product Backlog Items usually have the same size in both the Product Backlog and the Sprint Backlog
+- [ ] Product Backlog Items usually have the same size in both the Product Backlog and the Sprint Backlog.
-- [x] Such a comparison does not make sense
+- [x] Such a comparison does not make sense.

 _[⬆ Back to Top](#table-of-contents)_